johnreybacal/the-20-games-challenge/02/breakout/README.md

  - Use `_input` callback instead of `_process` for listening for input
 ### 2025-12-05
  - Reused SFX from other games
+ - Increase ball speed on every brick hit
+ - Only push down paddle when ball hit from above

 ## Credits
  - Bounce ball: https://forum.godotengine.org/t/how-to-bounce-a-ball-with-a-character-correctly-which-nodes-to-use/1400/2?u=johnreybacal